cloudeteer/terraform-governance/docs/Troubleshoot - Terraform module-repo-setup could not clone.md

 ---
 1. Navigate to `terraform`-folder in the repository.
+2. Either
-2. Import the existing repository into the Terraform state.
+   - Import the existing repository into the Terraform state.
+   - OR add repo to `terraform/import.tf`

 ```bash
 tofu import 'module.github_repository["terraform-test-autocreated1"].github_repository.repository' terraform-test-autocreated1